protohaven/printed_materials/common-tools/lathe_wood.typ

 + Engage both emergency stops.
 + Set the speed control to zero.
++ If needed, set the belt position for the appropriate range of turning speeds.
 + Slide the tailstock and banjo away from the headstock.
 + Install a drive center, faceplate, or chuck to accept the workpiece.
 + Secure the workpiece in the lathe with a center in the tailstock.